jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 Prototype instantiates a new instance by invoking a method of an object without having to know the object's concrete class type.
 This object method is responsible for returning an instance of its own class for which it has this knowledge.
 This object method vs static method invocation is what allows the implementation to be more flexible to class type updates and is what separates Prototype from it fellow creational patterns.

+Factories centralize change around construction logic; Prototype distributes it across the objects that already know how to reproduce themselves.

 This blog entry continues with Prototype with a Drawing Program Use Case example, much like what PowerPoint provides to render shapes.

 # Drawing Program Use Case